justinjaywang/tumblr/README.md

-Tumblr theme based on [Optica](https://www.tumblr.com/theme/37310).
+*Iso* is a Tumblr theme based on [Optica](https://www.tumblr.com/theme/37310).
 Areas of customization:

 - Inline search
 - Option to hide navigation